Get

 Grooming

 F2 Goldendoodles require the same grooming as F1 Goldendoodles, meaning they need regular brushing, baths, and dental, ear, and nail care.
-The only difference is that these dogs may require less brushing than F1 Goldendoodles because they tend to have wavy or curly coats.
+The only difference is that some of these dogs may require less brushing than F1 Goldendoodles because they tend to have wavy or curly coats.

 Suitable For: